FloCoDe: Unbiased Dynamic Scene Graph Generation with Temporal Consistency and Correlation Debiasing: Experiments

 \subsection{Ablation Studies}

 We have conducted extensive ablation studies on SGCLS and SGDET tasks.
-Specifically, we studied the impact of \textit{KMCL} (uncertainty-aware contrastive learning), \textit{Debiasing} (correlation-aware debiasing), \textit{TFoD} (flow-aware temporal consistency), \textit{Regularizer} (aleatoric and epistemic regularizer), and \textit{EMA Teacher}.
-When all these components have been removed, the \textsc{FloCoDe} boils down to the baseline STTran\cite{cong2021spatial}, where the object proposals and predicate embeddings are fed to the FFN layers before finally predicting the predicate class using a classification layer.
+Specifically, we studied the impact of \textit{MCL} (uncertainty-aware contrastive learning), \textit{Debiasing} (correlation-aware debiasing), \textit{TFoD} (flow-aware temporal consistency), \textit{Regularizer} (aleatoric and epistemic regularizer), and \textit{EMA Teacher}.
+When all these components have been removed, \textsc{FloCoDe} boils down to the baseline STTran \cite{cong2021spatial}, where the object proposals and predicate embeddings are fed to the FFN layers before finally predicting the predicate class using a classification layer.
 The results for these ablation studies are presented in Table \ref{ablation}. \textbf{Uncertainty Attenuation and Debiasing}: We first discuss the impact of uncertainty-aware contrastive learning and correlation-aware debiasing.
-For the first case, we remove the loss $\mathcal{L}_{\textsc{KMCL}}$ to study the improvement on top of the loss based on MLN.
-With MLN mixtures, a similar improvement is already demonstrated in \cite{nag2023unbiased}.
-In the second case, we remove the correlation-aware debiasing during training and train end-to-end without any debiasing.
-The results for both of these are present in Table \ref{ablation} rows 1 and 2.
-Clearly, comparing the resulting models with \textsc{FloCoDe} shows the significant improvement in mR@10 values, showing the value addition from each of them in generating an unbiased SGG.
-This also shows that both can address the noise associated with TAIL classes, while contrastive learning deals with annotation noise-debiasing focus to generate unbiased predicate embeddings. \textbf{Temporally Consistent Object Detection}: The effect of flow-aware detection of temporally consistent objects is shown in row 3 of Table \ref{ablation}.
-Comparing the performance with \textsc{FloCoDe}, we can see that without \textit{TFoD} results in a significant drop in performance.
-This highlights the fact that incorrect object detection is the major bottleneck for any SGG method.
-For \textit{PREDCLS} task, it takes only the ground-truth boxes and labels, and hence the mR@k and R@K values are much higher as compared to other tasks. \textbf{Uncertainty Regularizer and EMA Teacher}: Comparing the ablation of these two components from rows 4 and 5, respectively, confirms the importance of regularizers in further reducing the noise associated with the TAIL classes.
-For EMA teachers, it produces more balanced predicate embeddings, hence providing improvement by just predicting the unbiased embeddings corresponding to their class. \textbf{Number of Mixtures} $\mathcal{K}$: The performance of \textsc{FloCoDe} with varying numbers of mixtures in MLN is shown in Table \ref{GMM}.
-Number of mixtures b/w 4 to 6 is optimal.
+First, we remove the loss $\mathcal{L}_{\textsc{MCL}}$ to study the improvement on top of $\mathcal{L}_{\textsc{MAL}}$.
+In the second case, we remove the correlation-aware debiasing during training.
+The results for these are shown in Table \ref{ablation}, rows 1 and 2.
+Comparing the resulting models with \textsc{FloCoDe} shows a significant drop in mR@10 values, indicating the value addition from each of these in generating unbiased SGG.
+This also shows that both can address the bias, specifically, contrastive learning deals with label correlation especially for long tailed classes and hence focus to generate unbiased predicate embeddings. \textbf{Temporally Consistent Object Detection}: Table \ref{ablation} (row 3) clearly illustrates the impact of flow-aware detection on ensuring temporal consistency in object identification.
+The absence of \textit{TFoD} leads to a noticeable performance decline when contrasted with \textsc{FloCoDe}, underscoring the pivotal role of accurate object detection as a key bottleneck in SGG methods.
+For the \textit{PREDCLS} task, leveraging only ground-truth boxes and labels results in significantly higher mR@k and R@K values compared to other tasks.
+Regarding the \textbf{Uncertainty Regularizer and EMA Teacher} components (rows 4 and 5), their ablation underscores their crucial role in reducing noise, especially for TAIL classes.
+Aleatoric and epistemic regularization helps better prediction of the noise distribution i.e. mixture variances.
+EMA teachers contribute to balanced predicate embeddings, enhancing performance specific to their respective classes. \textbf{Number of Mixtures} $\mathcal{K}$: The performance of \textsc{FloCoDe} with varying numbers of mixtures in MLN is shown in Table \ref{GMM}.
+The number of mixtures between 4 to 6 is optimal.